Gammelinne/Template-for-web-app/README.md

 # Vue 3 Web App Template

 This project serves as a foundational template for Vue 3 web applications using Vite.
 It includes key integrations and features for efficient development.
+It's work perfectely with my backend template made with adonis.

 ## Features